eighty20results/e20r-single-use-trial/README.txt

 1. Configure via the "Memberships" -> "Membership Levels" settings page, under the "Single Use Trial Settings" section for each level.

 = Changelog =

+== 1.2 ==

+* BUG/ENHANCEMENT: Expanded to allow single-use configuration for any membership type, not just free levels.

 == 1.1 ==